malathy-nagalakshmi/Face-Swapping-in-Videos/README.md

 - Download all packages mentioned.
 - Just specify the paths for source and target video and then run all the cells in the notebook FaceSwapping.ipynb.
-- For the extra credit, specify the path for the video and run all the cells in FaceSwappinginSameVideo.ipynb.
+- For swapping faces in the same video, specify the path for the video and run all the cells in FaceSwappinginSameVideo.ipynb.